 Geneva voters refuse to extend political rights to foreigners

 Voters in Geneva have rejected a move to extend political rights to foreigners.
-The left-wing initiative “One life here, one vote here” was rejected by 61%, according to provisional results on Sunday.
-Turnout was 42%.
+The left-wing initiative “One life here, one vote here” was rejected by 61% of the electorate.
+Turnout was 46%.

 This content was published on